shaneholloman/uvi/memory-bank/projectbrief.md

 ## Current Priorities

-- ✅ Implement git user details prefilling for cookiecutter prompts
+- [x] Implement git user details prefilling for cookiecutter prompts
-- ✅ Migrate from Pylint to Ruff with Pylint-equivalent rules
+- [x] Migrate from Pylint to Ruff with Pylint-equivalent rules
 - Fix remaining linting issues in the info/ directory
 - Address remaining items in the TODO.md file